SmartDataAnalytics/DL-Learner-Protege-Plugin/README.md

  ![alt tag](https://github.com/AKSW/DL-Learner-Protege-Plugin/raw/develop/doc/images/step_3.png)

- 3) Choose the DL-Learner tab in the new dialog
+ 3) Choose the DL-Learner tab in the new dialog.
+Then, click on the 'suggest equivalent class expressions' (or 'suggest super class expressions') button to start the learning process

  ![alt tag](https://github.com/AKSW/DL-Learner-Protege-Plugin/raw/develop/doc/images/step_4.png)

- 4) Click on the 'suggest equivalent class expressions' (or 'suggest super class expressions') button to start the learning process

- 5) During algorithm runtime, the list of suggested class expressions will periodically be updated
+ 4) During algorithm runtime, the list of suggested class expressions will periodically be updated.
+Once the learning has been finished, you can choose the appropriate class expression(s) and click on the 'Add' button to add them to the current ontology

  ![alt tag](https://github.com/AKSW/DL-Learner-Protege-Plugin/raw/develop/doc/images/step_5.png)

- 6) Once the learning has been finsihed, you can choose the appropriate class expression(s) and click on the 'Add' button to add them to the current ontology